Boost Scholars

 Celebrated Accomplishments

-Several 2024 scholarship recipients attended Boost KC’s June meeting where members celebrated their accomplishments.
+Several 2025 scholarship recipients attended Boost KC’s June meeting where members celebrated their accomplishments5

 Reina Suzuki